Heat Transfer Module

 • GrayLambertNeumannBC takes the average heat flux computed in GrayLambertSurfaceRadiationBase and applies it as boundary condition as described in Eq.
 (2).

-• In the future an action will be added that allows setting up view-factor net radiation transfer using only a single block.
+• Future plans include the addition of an action to set up view-factor net radiation transfer using only a single syntax block.

 Gap Heat Transfer